Cap-go/electric-d1-sync/README.md

 ## Overview

 This is a basic example of how to sync data from Postgres to Cloudflare D1 read replicas across multiple regions using ElectricSQL.
-The sync worker runs every minute as a scheduled task and can also be triggered via webhook when changes occur in the database.
+The sync worker runs every minute as a scheduled task and each table/database combination is synced independently for better parallelization.

 ## Setup